jaytees/frontend-411/README.md

 * It was a necessary decision as this project was heavily reliant on data from a variety of sources, in different formats and how it was then consolidated to be rendered consistently.
 * It was a great challenge and I learnt a lot about parsing data from AJAX requests along the way.
 I also learnt that it is counter-productive to try and refactor code before you have even written it.

-* At the start of this project I had very little experience with Mongodb and Express.
-But I really wanted to push myself to learn another database structure and framework.
+* At the start of this project I had very little experience with Mongodb and Express and having to learn this whilst delivering a project, slowed my progress but I wanted to push myself to learn a new db structure and framework and noSQL was the right choice for this project.
-* Learning Mongo and Express from the ground up while trying to deliver a project was stressful but a great experience and I learnt so much.
+* This added another layer of stress to the project but a great experience and I learnt so much.
 It was like my first project again, every little bit of functionality was a massive win.

 ## Wins